|

 Andrew Edward and

-Mrs Jane Claw, née Potter, from 8 (or 18) Trevanion Street, and
+Mrs Jane Claw, née Potter, from 8 (or 18) Trevanion Street.

-His brother, Walter Edward (Joe) Claw, was serving at the Front
+Sidney's brother, Walter Edward (Joe) Claw, served at the Front

-with the Royal Field Artillery.
-He was uncle to William
+as a driver with the Royal Field Artillery.
+They were

 Claw, below. |